City of Santa Clarita Transit: Fixed-route Service

-Local Routes
+Local routes

+Santa Clarita Transit operates 38 bus lines: 9 Local routes, 2 Station Link routes, 20 School Tripper routes, and 9 Commuter Express routes.

-Station Link Service
+Station Link routes

-Station Link service provides service from the Santa Clarita Metrolink station to local places of employment within the Santa Clarita Valley.
+Station Link service provides service from the Santa Clarita station to local places of employment within the Santa Clarita Valley.
 Station Link service operates on weekdays peak periods (6-9am, 4-6pm) only except route 501, which as of February 2023, makes morning and afternoon trips excluding midday even on Saturdays and Sundays, select holidays included.

-Supplemental School Day Service
+School Tripper routes

 Supplemental School Day Service routes (also known as Tripper Service), provide service to and from local Junior High and High Schools from residential areas.
 Supplemental School Day Service routes are numbered in the 600's.
 This service is only operated on weekdays when schools are in session.
 Trips are timed with school bell schedule.